-Whether the contracting officer issues you a notice of FAR termination for default or termination for cause, the consequences are equally devastating.
+Whether the contracting officer issues you a notice of FAR termination for default or FAR termination for cause, the consequences are equally devastating.
 Not only does the termination severely impact your ability to get future government contracts, but your business could also be destined for a downward spiral.
-At Watson & Associates, LLC we have former government contracting professionals that understand firsthand the errors made by contracting officers across the country.
-We know that despite being a drastic sanction for small businesses and large contractors equally, the agencies sometimes use this tool to send a message.

 A Termination for Default means either a complete or partial termination of a government contract because of your actual or anticipated failure to meet contractual obligations.
 Whereas, a FAR Termination for Cause is used for contract procurements for commercial items under FAR PartT 12.